Tiffany Pictures: History

 Tiffany lacked a profitable distribution network.
 The company filed for bankruptcy in 1932.
 As a result, it was absorbed into the short-lived Sono Art company, which handled its remaining releases.

-Copyrights on most (if not all) of Tiffany's films were not renewed, and are now in the public domain.
+Copyrights on most (if not all) of Tiffany's films were not renewed, and the films are now in the public domain.

 The studio complex was later bought by Columbia Pictures and given to Sam Katzman and Irving Briskin as a base of operations for their film units.
 Metro-Goldwyn-Mayer purchased Tiffany's nitrate original film negative library and burned the collection during the burning of Atlanta sequence in Gone with the Wind.

 In January 2012, the Vitaphone Project announced that the U.S. premiere of a restored print of Mamba would be in March 2012 at Cinefest in Syracuse, New York.

 Partial list of Tiffany films

 Some of Tiffany's later movies, such as The Death Kiss (1932), were released by Sono Art-World Wide Pictures.
 Among the films produced by Tiffany were: